lforst/tiss-auto-login/README.md

 ## Contribuiting
 If you have ideas on how to improve this extension feel free to open an Issue or create a pull request!

-Current issues you can help with:
-- Encrypt user data
-- Make options page / popup prettier